NativeScript/summer-of-nativescript/README.md

 ## Meetup #2: Beyond the Basics

-The second meetup resources are a work in progress.
+The second meetup's resources are a work in progress.
 Check back in July for the full list.

 * Lab
     * [Instructions](august/lab.md)